accosmin-org/libnano/docs/program.md

 assert(close(state.x(), xbest, 1e-10));
 ```

-Please refer to the [quadratic programming example](../example/src/quadprog.cpp) for a similar example on how to solve quadratic programs.
+Please refer to the [quadratic programming example](../example/src/quadprog.cpp) for an example on how to solve quadratic programs.

 #### Hints